 Paper Mache Instructions

 Tear several newspaper pages into strips.
 Tearing rather than cutting will allow them to lay flatter on the balloon.
-The strips should be about 1-inch wide and 6 to 8 inches long.
+The strips should be about one-inch wide and six to eight inches long.
 Set these aside next to the balloon.

 Dip the newspaper strips into the paste you made.
 Remove any extra glue on the newspaper piece by running it through your pinched fingers.
 Spread the newspaper onto the balloon.
 Continue doing so, making the strips go in all different directions until your balloon is completely covered.
 Make sure you leave a small hole on the end where the balloon is tied so you can remove the balloon and fill the pinata.
 Let the first layer dry.

 Add two or three more layers of paper mache to your balloon.
 Allow each layer to dry completely before putting on the next layer.
 Once it is dry, pop the balloon and remove it through the opening you left.

 Decorating the Pinata

 The fastest to decorate your pinata is to paint it with bright designs.
 After the paint is dry, hang some crepe paper streamers from the bottom.
 Consider wrapping strips of crepe paper around your pinata and cutting fringe along the edge.
 You can also decorate your pinata using squares of tissue paper.

 To hang your pinata, poke four small holes evenly spaced around the larger hole in the top.
 Thread a piece of string, yarn, or even fishing line through each hole and tie them together at the top.
 Cover the holes and secure the string further using pieces of masking tape.
 Tie a longer piece of string onto these, and use it to hang up the pinata.
 Just remember to stuff it with candy or small party favors before you play.